 - Did you know that Kigali, the capital of Rwanda, is seen as the Silicon Valley of Africa leading the African continent in technological advancements?

 While many people envision The Lion King when they think of Africa, there are not actually wild animals roaming free all over the continent.
 Most wildlife is restricted to and enclosed in National Parks or private game reserves.
 This is not to say that the national parks or game reserves are like zoos.
 They are expansive and pristine wilderness areas, often larger than some European countries.

 All parks in South Africa are fenced, but some areas in other Southern and Eastern Africa countries do not have fenced parks.
 However, the wildlife tends to stick to protected wildlife areas.

 Myth 7: Animals will jump into my open game viewing vehicle.

-There is not better way to experience your surroundings on safari – and snap a some killer photos – than while riding on an open game viewing vehicle.
+There is no better way to experience your surroundings on safari – and snap some killer photos – than while riding on an open game viewing vehicle.
 However, it is a little daunting when a lion saunters right by you and there are no windows or sides.
 So what is stopping them from jumping into the vehicle?

 When you go on safari, your guides will explain the rules for game viewing and how to conduct yourself in an open game viewing vehicle to ensure your safety.
 As a general rule, game perceives the vehicle as one large animal, not the single entities of the people in the vehicle.
 The vehicle is too large to be prey and many of the animals have become habituated to the vehicles and don’t see them as a threat.